mozilla-releng/relengdocs/signing/Manually-sign-Android-APKs.rst

       zipalign -v 4 signed.apk signed-aligned.apk
       zipalign -c -v 4 signed-aligned.apk

-3. Attach the signed and aligned APKs to the bug using the ‘attach file’ feature in bugzilla.
+3. Attach the signed and aligned APKs to the bug using the 'attach file' feature in bugzilla.

 Troubleshooting
 ---------------

-Can’t sign APKs
+Can't sign APKs
 ~~~~~~~~~~~~~~~

-Sometimes, APKs aren’t correctly formatted.
+Sometimes, APKs aren't correctly formatted.
 For instance, CI may have
 already signed an APK with a dev key.
 In this case, you may see:

 .. code:: sh